wenzhoumei/llvm-openrisc/README.md

 This project provides a backend for the OpenRISC architecture, specifically targeting the ORBIS32 class 1 instruction set.

-The current implementation supports only integer operations, with plans to add floating-point support in the future.

 ## Features

 - ORBIS32 class 1 instruction set support
 - No floating-point support (planned for future releases)
-- Custom backend implementation for OpenRISC in LLVM

 ## Setup and Compilation